daanbom/Custom-Drop-Sounds/README.md

-# Custom Drop Sounds
+# Custom Sounds
-A Plugin which plays custom sounds when you receive certain drops.
+A Plugin which plays custom sounds when you receive certain drops, or do a certain action.

 ## Configuration
 Currently, there are a few options for custom sounds.